frontend/toolbox/assets/components/doc/data.md

 <small>\{{ something }}</small>
 ````

-Finally, to call all the kittens in a list molecule :
+And then, to call all the kittens in a list molecule :

 ````html
 \{{#each cat.kitten }}